tezedge/tezedge/README.md

 | CentOS |  8 |
 | MacOS |  *experimental* - newer or equal to 10.13 should work |

-If you are missing support for your favorite linux distribution on a poll request at [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.
+If you are missing support for your favorite Linux distribution, please submit a request with the [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.

 ### Prerequisites installation
 If you want to build from source code, you need to install this before: